This homemade chocolate is seriously amazing! It’s dairy free, gluten free, soy free and yum, yum, yummy in my tum, tum, tummy (as OG would say).

 - 1-2 tsp real vanilla extract

 - 1/8-1/4 cup maple syrup**

 - Chocolate molds (optional but fun!
-I used this one for a bar and these ones for fun shapes)
+I used one for a bar and others for fun shapes)

 ** I prefer my chocolate on the bitter side so I use closer to 1/8 cup.
 I suggest starting with 1/8 cup and adding more to taste.